 In short, pastel's ideal candidates are the naturally light (or pre-lightened) and the untouched, never-before-colored heads of hair.

 Just because you don't have virgin strands doesn't mean you can't partake in the pastel trend.
-The process just requires a little extra heavy lifting—literally.
-"Color treated hair is harder to lift to a pale yellow which is needed to achieve a pastel color, and sometimes you're not able to get as light as you need, so then you'll have to come up with a new color plan," says Garrett.
+The process just requires a little extra lifting—literally.
+"Color-treated hair is harder to lift to a pale yellow, which is needed to achieve a pastel color, and sometimes you're not able to get as light as you need, so then you'll have to come up with a new color plan," says Garrett.
 Translation: It's probably safe not to make any time-sensitive plans after your color appointment.

 As with any first-time color appointment, it's best to have a consultation prior to your service so you and your colorist know what to expect before you jump into things.
 "There are ways to get [pre-treated hair] light enough but it requires more time, and that can be expensive," Garrett warns, "so that's always something your colorist should talk to you about before the service."

 Now, we're aware that color isn't the only pre-existing chemical treatment you might be dealing with.
-We also took into account those of you with Brazilian blowouts and keratin treatments.
+We also took into account Brazilian blowouts and keratin treatments.
 These treatments are drastically changing the chemistry of your hair's natural state, so caution is definitely advised.
-Let's be real—too much of any one thing rarely has a great outcome, right?
+Let's be real—too much of any one thing rarely has a great outcome.
 Garrett agrees, "You never want to do too many chemical treatments to the hair because that can break down the hair and cause damage."

 So for all you out there who have already tampered with your hair's color or texture, remember that consultations are crucial and you should proceed to pastel with informed caution.